vgoliber/cqm-bqm-exercises/README.md

 # Choosing Boxes

+We're given three boxes with values 17, 21, and 19.
+We want to choose the pair of boxes with the smallest sum.
+In the next few exercises, we will solve this with different quadratic models and D-Wave solvers.

+## Building a Model

+In this first exercise, we will build a quadratic model to represent the problem.

+### Instructions

+To build your model, complete the following steps.

+- Write (in words, not math) the objective and constraint for this problem
+- Define binary variables and translate your objective and constraint into mathematical expressions

 ## Constrained Quadratic Model (Hybrid Solver)
-You're given three boxes with values 17, 21, and 19.

 Write a CQM and an Ocean program that returns the pair of boxes with the smallest sum.
 A starter file has been provided for you in